*BOE Approved 8/29/2023

 Grading System Access

 There will be a limited number of personnel other than teachers who have access or permission to enter or change grades in the system.
-This list includes the District Information Processing Specialist and Building Principals.
+This list includes the District Information Processing Specialist, LMS administrator and Building Principals.

 The Superintendent or designee will develop regulations and procedures for adding users, establishing user’s access rights (including, if applicable, override abilities), deactivating or modifying user accounts, granting user permissions, and monitoring user access to and activity within the system.